We use cookies on this site to enhance your experience.

 Canada Graduate Scholarships-Michael Smith Foreign Study Supplements (MSFSS) are available to Canadian citizens or permanent residents who hold a Joseph-Armand Bombardier, Alexander Graham Bell or Frederick Banting and Charles Best Canada Graduate Scholarship at the master’s or doctoral level, or a Vanier CGS at the doctoral level.
 Supplements of up to $6,000 are available to active CGS Master’s, CGS Doctoral or eligible Vanier CGS holders to offset the costs of undertaking research studies outside of Canada for a defined period.

-For internal Laurier application deadlines, please contact cmongeon@wlu.ca.
+For internal Laurier application deadlines, please contact drussell@wlu.ca.
 Typically, the fall and winter term deadlines to submit a MSFSS application for any of the Tri-Council Agencies is May 10th and September 10th, or one month before the annual June 10th and October 10th MSFSS national competition deadlines.
-Completed applications are due in hard copy in the FGPS (DAWB 1-102).
+Completed applications are to be sent to be submitted to the FGPS Submission Form.

 For full details regarding eligibility and application procedures visit the following websites: